hjamiec02/stock-analysis/README.md

   Cons

-  The cons associated with refactoring the origianal VBA script for me was an increase in syntax errors, as well as the added time working back throught the code changing the labels in the code to match the variables.
+  The cons associated with refactoring the original VBA script for me was an increase in syntax errors, as well as the added time working back through the code changing the labels in the code to match the variables.